-Manning, Carrie and Ian O. Smith.
-2016.
-“Political Party Formation by Former Armed Opposition Groups after Civil War.”
+Manning, Carrie and Ian O. Smith (2016).
+“Political Party Formation and Participation by Former Armed Opposition Groups after Civil War.”
 Democratization.
+23:6.

 Manning, Carrie and Ian O. Smith (2017).
 “Political Party Formation and Participation by Former Armed Opposition Groups after Civil War.” in Bullets to Ballots: The Transformation of Rebel Groups into Political Parties.
 Routledge.